Attention Overload: Introduction

-This paper studies decision making in settings where the decision makers confront an abundance of options, their consideration sets are random, and their attention span is limited.
-More precisely, we assume that the attention any alternative receives will (weakly) decrease as the number of rivals increases, a nonparametric restriction on the attention rule of decision makers, which we called \textit{Attention Overload}.
-If attention was deterministic, our proposed behavioral assumption would simply say that if a product grabs the consumer's consideration in a large supermarket, then it will grab her attention in a small convenience store as there are fewer alternatives \citep{Reutskaja2009SatisfactionSatiate,Visschers-Hess-Siegrist_2010_PHN,Reutskaja_et_al_2011_AER,Geng2016DecisionBias}.
-In line with the literature, our model has two components: a random attention rule and a preference ordering.
+Our baseline choice model has two components: a random attention rule and a homogeneous preference ordering, but we later enhance our model to allow for heterogeneous preferences.
 The random attention rule is the probability distribution on all possible consideration sets.
 To introduce our attention overload assumption formally, we define the amount of attention a product receives as the frequency it enters the consideration set, termed \textit{Attention Frequency}.
 Attention overload then implies that the attention frequency should not increase as the choice set expands.
-Following the traditional insight from economics, we assume that decision makers have a complete and transitive preference over the alternatives, and that they pick the best alternative in their consideration sets.
-In this general setting where attention is random and limited, and products compete for attention, our goal is twofold: (i) to uncover preferences and (ii) to uncover the attention frequency (and hence to learn about a feature of the attention rule), in both cases solely from observed choices.
+For preferences, we assume that the decision makers have a complete and transitive (initially homogeneous, later heterogeneous) preferences over the alternatives, and that they pick the best alternative in their consideration sets.
+In this general setting where attention is random and limited, and products compete for attention, we aim to elicit compatible preference orderings and attention frequencies solely from observed choices.

+Existing random attention models cannot capture, or are incompatible with, attention overload.
+For example, \citet{Manzini-Mariotti_2014_ECMA} consider a parametric attention model with independent consideration where each alternative has a constant attention frequency even when there are more alternatives, and therefore their model does not allow decision makers to be more attentive in smaller decision problems. \citet*{Aguiar_2017_EL} also share the same feature of constant attention frequency.
+On the other hand, recent research has tried to incorporate menu-dependent attention frequency (\citealt{Demirkan-Kimya_2020_JME}) under the framework of independent consideration.
+This model is so general that it allows for the opposite behavior than attention overload (i.e., being more attentive in larger choice sets).
+The recent models of \citet{Brady-Rehbeck_2016_ECMA} and \cite*{Cattaneo-Ma-Masatlioglu-Suleymanov_2020_JPE} also allow for the possibility that an alternative receives less attention even when the choice set gets smaller.
+See Section \ref{section: Comparison to Other Limited Attention Models} and the supplemental appendix (Section SA.1) for more discussion on related literature.